Table of Contents

 Retargeting or Upgrading Versions

 For apps already on modern .NET, simply update the target framework.
-For instance, move from .NET 8 to .NET 9 or 10.
+For example, move from .NET 8 to .NET 9 or 10.
 This involves editing project files and updating NuGet packages.

 Code Snippet Example (in .csproj file):